SpeckyYT/more-boolean-methods/README.md

 .false() | Will return false
-.and(boolean) | Will return the 'AND' value of the two booleans .or(boolean) | Will return the 'OR' value of the two booleans .xor(boolean) | Will return the 'XOR' value of the two booleans
+.and(boolean) | Will return the 'AND' value of the two booleans .or(boolean) | Will return the 'OR' value of the two booleans .equals(boolean) | Will return true if both booleans are equal .xor(boolean) | Will return the 'XOR' value of the two booleans

 ## Examples